 Here the GridPix consists of a Timepix3 chip with an integrated grid.
-Directly on the surface of the Timepix3 chip, a 4 μm thick Silicon-rich Nitride protection layer is deposited in order to prevent damage to the readout chip from discharges.
-On top of this 50 μm high SU8 pillars are attached that support the 1 μm thick aluminium grid that has 35 μm diameter circular holes aligned to the pixel input pads.
-The grid and dykes mask was reoptimized: at four sides the grid ends on a solid SU8 dyke for which on two sides three readout columns were sacrificed.
-The Timepix3 chip has low noise (≈70 e-) and allows for a simultaneous measurement of the Time of Arrival (ToA) and the Time over Threshold (ToT) using a TDC (clock frequency 640 MHz) per pixel.
-For the readout, one out of the eighth available links per chip is connected to a SPIDR board [7] at a speed of 80 Mbps.
-The hardware allows reading out at twice this speed.
+Di-29 rectly on the surface of the Timepix3 chip, a 4 μm thick Silicon-rich Silicon 30 Nitride protection layer is deposited in order to prevent damage of the readout 31 chip from discharges.
+On top of this 50 μm high SU8 pillars are attached that 32 support the $1 \,\mu m$ thick aluminium grid that has $35 \,\mu m$ diameter circular holes 33 aligned to the pixel input pads.
+The grid and dykes design was reoptimized: 34 at four sides the grid ends on a solid SU8 dyke for which on two sides three readout columns were given up.
+The Timepix3 chip has a low equivalent noise charge ($\approx 70 \text{ e}^-$) and allows for a simultaneous measurement of the Time of Arrival (ToA) and the Time over Threshold (ToT) using a TDC (clock frequency 640 MHz) per pixel.
+For the readout, one out of the eight available links per 39 chip is connected to a SPIDR board [7] at a speed of 80 Mbps.
+The hardware 40 allows reading out at twice this speed.
+41